jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/010-anyone-can-improvise.md

 #### Beginner's mind (aka lighten up)

-The most important trick for improvising on guitar is to lighten up about what sounds good.
+The most important tool for improvising on any instrument is to *lighten up* about what sounds good.

 Rather than worry about how it will sound, or whether others would appreciate it,